 The LGPS is a funded defined-benefit scheme, with the assets held in separate trustee-administered funds.
 The total contributions are as noted below.
-The agreed contribution rates for future years are 13.5% per cent for employees and 5.5 to 6.8% per cent for employees.
-The estimated value of employer contributions for the forthcoming year is £60974.
+The agreed contribution rates for future years are 13.6% for employers and 5.5 to 6.8% for employees.
+The estimated value of employer contributions for the forthcoming year is £68,000.